ADDA-js/learn-js/getting_started.md

 ##Getting Started with Github
 Create a github account. www.github.com
 Github is cloud storage for code.
 So much can be found on github.
 This is how i will be assigning and collecting work.
 Don’t worry, I will be showing how to use github and git in class.
+*make sure you download the github desktop app*

 ##Getting Started with Slack
 Wait for an email from Slack.
 Follow the sign-up procedure.